Blog

 Before releasing Ember, we implemented several key safety measures:

-1) Feature Moderation: We’ve added robust moderation systems to filter out potentially harmful features.
-This includes removing features associated with: Harmful or dangerous content, Explicit material and Malicious behaviors
+We've added robust moderation systems to filter out potentially harmful features.
+This includes removing features associated with:

 Commitment to Research Collaboration